 June 2021 Neighbourhood Plan Results & Comments Here

-The initial consultations with residents that has produces evidence to back up the proposed Neighbourhood Development Plan are as follows: Click to obtain a copy of the final Action Plans
+The following consultations have taken place.
+These produce evidence to back up the proposed Neighbourhood Development Plan.
+Click here to obtain a copy of the final evidence from the June 2019 consultation.

 2017 Boulmer Survey and Review here